Our Governors and their Profiles

 I’m an award winning Marketeer, with over 20 years’ experience in market research, new product development, branding and public relations.
 Throughout my career I have worked with leading brand names to bring them closer together with consumers.
 I currently head up the Licensing division of a Food Import business and most recently launched a number of brands under license, including Peppa Pig Ice Creams, Star Wars Lightsabers Lollies and a selection of tasty Thornton’s desserts.
 I wanted to become a Governor to contribute to supporting teachers, pupils and families in making the very best of the opportunities available to them.

 My name is Ruth Beattie.
-I am married to Daniel and have two girls, Amy, aged 11 and Imogen aged 7.
-I became a School Governor in 2015 because I wanted to make a difference in my children's education.
-My oldest daughter Amy went through this school when it was still an infant school and I'm pleased that Imogen will be here until the end of year six.
+I am married to Daniel and have two girls, Amy aged 11 and Imogen aged 7.
+I became a School Governor in 2013 because I wanted to make a difference in my children's education.
+My oldest daughter Amy went through this school when it was still an infant school and I am pleased that Imogen will be here until the end of year six.
 I believe that every child has the right to a good or better than good education and I am passionate to help make Rosecroft Primary School the place that delivers this.
 There is a good team of teachers, teaching assistants and volunteers at Rosecroft Primary and I am committed to supporting them in my role as parent governor as best as I can.

-Outside of my busy family life that can only come from having two children, I work full time for The Salvation Army as a youth specialist and I am also cover safeguarding for the charity in this part of the region.
+Outside of my busy family life that can only come from having two children, I work full time for The Salvation Army as a youth specialist and I am also area safeguarding lead for the charity in this part of the country.
 My interests include music and reading as well as spending as much quality time with my family as I am able.

 My name is Gavin Lawrence and I live in Attleborough with my wife and three children.
 I was born and raised in Norfolk spending my early years in Attleborough before eventually moving to Norwich.
 I relocated to Hertfordshire in 1999 due to work commitments but returned to Attleborough three years ago.